 Finally, choose Co-Authors for this job.
 Besides the owner, the selected Co-Authors can edit this job.

-Note that the Patch Manager super user can change the job status (enable/disable), delete and edit the job.
+Note that the SuperUser or Administrator can change the job status (enable/disable), delete and edit the job.

 Want to uninstall patches?
 See Uninstall patches from assets